Nils-Olof Hederén: Congo Crisis

 Hederén served with the acting rank of colonel as commander of the Swedish Battalion XVIII K from October 1962 to April 1963 and commander of the Swedish Battalion XX K from April 1963 to December 1963.
 He was the military chief of the Kamina Base and Sector Kamina in the State of Katanga.
 During this time, the Katangan resistance against Congo's central government was definitively crushed and the breakaway province of Katanga was integrated back into the Congolese government formation.
 Hederén experienced the final stage of the UN's mandate at the Kamina Base, since it had been maintained and guarded by UN staff for nearly four years.
 He was the initiator of the reconstruction of the Bukama Bridge and of a major medicine collection for the benefit of the population of Sector Kamina.

 Later career

 In 1964 he had been transferred to the reserve.
 After retiring from the military, Hederén was hired by Sveriges Kreditbank as security manager.
 He stayed in this position until 1973.

 Personal life

 On 22 October 1938 he married Gunilla Breitholtz (1915–1995), the daughter of captain Gösta Breitholtz and Eva Breitholtz.
 He was the father of Eva Hederén Flygt (born 1941) and Suzanne Hederén Hultberg (born 1945).

 Death

-Hederén died on 9 January 1976 and was buried at Norra begravningsplatsen in Stockholm.
+Hederén died on 9 January 1976.
+The funeral service was held on 16 January 1976 at Gustaf Adolf Church in Stockholm.
+He was buried at Norra begravningsplatsen in Stockholm on 17 May 1976.